Structured Linguistic Literacy

 Check out this video of children playing the Talisman card game to see this in action.
 The winner is the first person who manages to get rid of all their cards in their hand.
 The important thing when playing is that children say the sound on their card as they place it down.
 Encourage them to say the sounds and not the names of the letters as it is the sounds that will help them with reading.
 If they can’t remember the sound or they say a different sound just tell them the right one.
 They’ll be encountering this sound lots of times during the game so they’ll have plenty of time to practice it and remember it.
 Many games can be adapted to help with reinforcing sounds.
 Playing ‘I Spy’ is a good one that easily adapts to sounds.
 You can also use conventional games like Snakes and Ladders and replace the numbers on them with stickers of the sounds you are working on.

 Once children are secure in these first few sounds they are ready to start reading a book.
-Our first books contain only 5 sounds ( s,a, t, i and m ) so a child does not need to know the whole alphabet before they can start reading meaningful text in a story.
+Our first books contain only 5 sounds (s,a, t, i, and m ) so a child does not need to know the whole alphabet before they can start reading meaningful text in a story.
 They just need to know those five basic sounds, the letters that represent them on the page, and how to blend them together to read them as words.
 Starting with only a few sounds is great for both beginner and older catch-up readers as it gives them the chance to see how the whole system works without overwhelming them with too many things they have to remember.
 They only need those five sounds and they can read a book.
-In fact we have more than 7 books with just those five sounds in so there is a lot of opportunity for a learner at any age to practice their reading.
+In fact we have more than seven books with just those five sounds, so there is a lot of opportunity for a learner at any age to practice their reading.
 And the success of that reading will motivate them to keep going.
-So the next level of our books adds in just three more sounds ( n, o and p) again with single letter spelling – so with 5 sounds they are really comfortable with already and just three new sounds they can read a whole new set of books and stories.
+So the next level of our books adds in just three more sounds (n, o, and p) again with single letter spelling—so with five sounds they are really comfortable with already and just three new sounds they can read a whole new set of books and stories.
 We always want to build on success because reading is a skill that takes time to master and success is empowering.

 There are several helpful things to remember as you support your child on their journey to becoming a fluent reader.